A smart, funny romantic comedy is hard to find but here’s a good one – CRAZY, STUPID, LOVE.

 “Amy heard you crying in the bathroom – we all thought it was cancer,” says Cal’s boss.
 “Thank God, man!” he laughs.

 “Yeah, just my relationship…” says Cal.

-Emily, his ‘soul mate’, didn’t completely win me over at the start and when she’s played by Julianne Moore you wonder how that’s possible but my sympathy was totally with Cal.
-She’s cheated on him with none other than Kevin Bacon – her work colleague, with the glorious name no one can pronounce – and so all her reasons as to why the marriage was failing didn’t really hit home.
+Emily, his ‘soul mate’, didn’t completely win me over at the start and when she’s played by Julianne Moore you wonder how that’s possible but my sympathy was with Cal.
+She’s cheated on him with none other than Kevin Bacon – her work colleague, with the glorious name absolutely no one in the film can pronounce – and so all her reasons as to why the marriage was failing didn’t really hit home.